GLOBAL MARKETS-Stocks slide on surging COVID-19 cases, stimulus doubts; dollar rises | Business

 GLOBAL MARKETS-Stocks slide on surging COVID-19 cases, stimulus doubts; dollar rises

-Shares fell across the globe on Monday as surging coronavirus cases in Europe and the United States clouded the world economic outlook, giving the U.S. dollar a safe-haven boost.
+Stocks across the globe posted their biggest decline in a month on Monday as surging coronavirus cases in Europe and the United States clouded the world economic outlook, giving the U.S. dollar a safe-haven boost.

 "It's almost entirely COVID-related.
 We thought all along that the most important factor for the market, good or bad, is COVID and it's bad (today) because cases are rising," said Christopher Grisanti, chief equity strategist at Mai Capital Management in Cleveland.
 "The administration has come out and said it does not want to slow down the economy, yet as cases rise they may not have a choice.
 So the administration is in a difficult position."

 MSCI's gauge of stocks globally hit a record high in September and brushed against it earlier this month.
-Emerging market stocks lost 0.70%.
-MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.39% lower, while Japan's Nikkei fell 0.09%.
+Emerging market stocks lost 0.51%.
+Japan's Nikkei futures fell 0.57%.

-Europe became the second region after Latin America to surpass 250,000 COVID-19 deaths on Saturday, according to a Reuters tally, as many European countries reported their highest number of infections in a single day.
-Sentiment was also hit by a survey showing German business morale fell in October for the first time in six months.

 BlackRock Inc, the world's largest asset manager, on Monday downgraded U.S. Treasuries and upgraded their inflation-linked peers ahead of the U.S. election.
 Despite encouraging news about a COVID-19 vaccine out of Oxford, surging coronavirus cases sent investors to the safety of the dollar.